yatesco/seafile-docs/build_seafile/server.md

 ## Preparation

-The following list is all the libraries you need to install on your machine. '''You should install all of them before you build seafile'''.
+The following list is all the libraries you need to install on your machine. **You should install all of them before you build seafile**.

 Package names are according to Ubuntu 12.04.
 For other Linux distros, please find their corresponding names yourself.